deejaygraham/deejaygraham.github.io/src/content/posts/2020-04-06-new-improved-microbit-rc.md

 to see which felt most natural when just trying to control the car without it being too sensitive to hand movements in either direction.
 The values I came up with seem to work well to allow for some margin of error and to respond to intentional but natural hand movements for driving.

-### Driving
+## Driving Again

 I struggled a little with coming up with the right form of algorithm for which command to send when the device is tilted.
 In testing I found that I was trying to corner but because the controller was not completely flat on the forward axis, the handset would ignore the steering command and send a forward or reverse command instead.
 I ended up just looking at which of the non-zero tilts was the greatest and using that to decide which one to send out to the car.

 ```python